 We’ve actually written about tracking retention before, but it’s important to mention in relation to product-market fit as well.

 This is because, as founder Danielle Cohen-Shohet explains, when a product is successful, it organically adds paying customers through referrals and virality.
-The company can then shift away from focusing on product improvement to growth distribution and marketing channels.
+Therefore, the company can then shift away from focusing on product improvement to growth distribution and marketing channels.

 However, if cohort retention stabilizes across time (with an initial drop-off)—this means the users like what you’re offering and are sticking with it.
 Success!

-What’s a good retention rate stabilization point?
-Invoking a wildly unpopular answer, we have to say: it depends.
+So, what’s a good retention rate stabilization point?
+Unfortunately, we’ll have to invoke a wildly unpopular answer: it depends.
 The answer is it depends on the industry.

-There are, however, some industry standards that indicate success.
+However, there are some industry standards that indicate success.
 For example, according to a MixPanel study, most apps and software have a 6-20% eight-week retention rate.
-If you’re at a 25% eight-week retention rate in media or finance products, you’re considered “elite”; in SaaS and e-commerce, that number is around 35%.
+Moreover, if you’re at a 25% eight-week retention rate in media or finance products, you’re considered “elite.”
+However, in SaaS and e-commerce, that number is around 35%.

 How to Achieve Product-Market Fit

-Well, if there were some set steps to write about to achieve product-market fit, I’d be a gazillionaire.
-But there aren’t.
+If there were some set steps to write about to achieve product-market fit, I’d be a gazillionaire.
+Unfortunately, there are not.
 However—there are some pointers we can give you to help you on your journey there.

 Consider Every Aspect of the Product and Organization

 According to Andreessen, there should be no stone left unturned in the quest for product-market fit.
-Whether it’s rewriting your product, changing up your headcount, or raising a dilutive VC round—it’s all on the table.
+So whether it’s rewriting your product, changing up your headcount, or raising a dilutive VC round—it’s all on the table.

 Use Your Whole Organization